HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 KubeFlow was the platform of choice for making a reproducible and scalable machine learning inference pipeline for the `g4fastsim` inference project.
 CERN IT Department has built ml.cern.ch which is KubeFlow service accessible to all CERN members and was used for building the pipeline.

 `g4fastsim` is broken into 2 parts - `Training` and `Inference`.
-The inference application is named `Par04`. `Par04` example can perform inference usig both fullsim, Geant4 native applicationInference Optimization Pipeline is aimed at reducing memory footprint of the ML model by performing various types of hardware-specific quantizations and graph optimizations.
+The inference application is named `Par04`. `Par04` example can perform inference usig both fullsim, Geant4 native api, and fastsim, using different Machine Learning frameworks like ONNXRuntime, LWTNN and LibTorch.
+Inference Optimization Pipeline is aimed at reducing memory footprint of the ML model by performing various types of hardware-specific quantizations and graph optimizations in ONNXRuntime.

 The pipeline can be found on ml.cern.ch under the name of `Geant4-Model-Optimization-Pipeline`.
 ![Complete-pipeline](https://user-images.githubusercontent.com/47216475/193470743-b680df2c-fce9-477f-8db7-f9cce5be755c.svg)